Psychotherapy Oxted – Dr Kimberley Carter

 What to Expect

-More information can be found in the FAQ section of this website
+You can find more details in the FAQ section of this website.

 Fees

-Ongoing fees for therapy or supervision will be discussed during the consultation
+• Ongoing fees for therapy or supervision are discussed during the consultation.

 counselling Oxted graphic of face